 Tips for picking the best midfielders for your FPL team

-- If you pick premium midfielder, make sure he is also a good captaincy option.
+- If you pick a premium midfielder, make sure he is also a good captaincy option.

 - Also, consider midfielders that are talismans for their teams

-- Form and fixtures are also an important parts of your decision-making process
+- Form and fixtures are also important parts of your decision-making process

 - Consider probabilities when picking midfielders in FPL.
 Let bookies any time goalscorer odds to help you with that.
 You can find them here: Premier League Goalscoring Odds.

-FPL midfielders with stable points output in previous 4 seasons
+FPL midfielders with stable points output in the previous 4 seasons

 How many points should you expect from your midfielder in Fantasy Premier League?